Fudan-iGEM/2025-wiki/pages/experiments.md

 ## Flow Cytometry of Single Cell Yeast

-Flow cytometry is performed to detect the fluorescence of [TU recorder](/design/#recorder) transformed into BY4741 or BY4742.
+Flow cytometry is performed to detect the fluorescence of [TU recorder](/design/#recorder) transformed into BY4741 or BY4742 (unicellular yeast).
+We did not use chitinase to treat multicellular yeast for this analysis.

 1. Pick strains into 3 mL synthetic complete (SC) medium and grow them at 30°C with 250 rpm shaking overnight.
 2. Take 2 mL cultures into a 2-mL tube and pellet the cells by spinning at 8,000 *g* for 1 min.